Rough fir board

 Planed fir board – same species, smooth surface

-Rough Douglas fir board — same finish, untreated exterior
+Raw douglas fir board – same finish, outdoor use without treatment

 Dispatch within 10 days when the product is in stock *.